 Stein is impressive as Cata; there’s a subtle yet powerful shift as she becomes more ‘possessed’ by her abuela’s spirit.
 She comes across as wise beyond her years, almost as if she’s taken on the confidence of an older, more experienced woman.
 On top of that, losing someone dear at such a young age can also push a person to mature more quickly.
 Stein has a commanding presence on screen and really shines under Iglesias’ direction.

-Mallorca feels like a character in its own right, with DP Agnès Piqué Corbera beautifully capturing the sun-drenched island’s charm, which can sometimes feel as foreboding as it is beguiling.
-Iglesias’ debut effectively portrays the intergenerational relationship in an authentic way.
-The narrative and dialogue resonate with a personal touch; perhaps she might have drawn from real-life experiences to write this story.
+Mallorca feels like a character in its own right, with DP Agnès Piqué Corbera beautifully capturing the sun-drenched island’s charm and idyllic ambiance, which can sometimes feel as foreboding as it is beguiling.
+Iglesias’ debut effectively portrays the intergenerational relationship authentically.
+The narrative and dialogue resonate with a personal touch; perhaps she drew on real-life experiences to write this story.
 The ghostly elements aren’t overly dramatic but are genuinely touching.
 The film makes you think about the people we’ve lost that we wish we could say goodbye to.
 More than that, it makes me reflect on the profound losses in my own life that have helped shape who I am.

 Opens in limited theatrical release this Friday, May 29,